Puddle of Mudd: The Unsung Progenitors of the Second Wave of Black Metal

 Errors and Defer

 The benefits of thorough testing can’t be understated, especially when it comes to anything that’s in any way magical.
 For a language that avoids magic, I’d consider Go’s named return values and defer pretty magical, when used together.
 A big assumption and a very subtle syntax oversight and this magic would have lead to a serious production issue had it not been for a test that saved the day.
+In my latest project, I’m performing a lot of database reads/writes, so require database atomicity.

 Go iota Gotcha